contagon/handbook/handbook/25-temple-and-family-history-work.md

 ### 25.2.2 Elders Quorum and Relief Society Presidencies

-The elders quorum and Relief Society presidencies lead the day-to-day temple and family history efforts in the ward (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity) and [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
+The elders quorum and Relief Society presidencies lead the ward’s day-to-day temple and family history efforts, which help unite families for eternity (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity) and [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
 The elders quorum presidency leads these efforts for members of the elders quorum.
 The Relief Society presidency leads the efforts for members of the Relief Society.
 They work together to lead these efforts with the ward council, under the coordination of the bishop.

-These leaders have the following additional responsibilities:
+These leaders have the following responsibilities:

-* Ask a ward temple and family history consultant to help ward members who have recently received mission calls to find and prepare deceased ancestors’ names for temple ordinances.
 * Help the ward council develop and implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
+* Ask a ward temple and family history consultant to help specific ward members find and prepare deceased ancestors’ names for temple ordinances (see [25.4.1](25-temple-and-family-history-work.md#2541-online-resources)).
+These efforts focus especially on those who have recently received mission calls and those who have not been endowed.
-* Ensure that temple and family history work is planned and reported in ward council meetings and in ward temple and family history coordination meetings.
+* Ensure that temple and family history efforts are planned and reported in ward council meetings and in ward temple and family history coordination meetings.
 * Lead the work of the ward temple and family history leader.
 If this leader is not called, a member of the elders quorum presidency fills this role (see [25.2.3](25-temple-and-family-history-work.md#2523-ao-ward-temple-and-family-history-leader)).
+* Where applicable, assign ward temple and family history consultants to serve in the FamilySearch center (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

 The elders quorum and Relief Society presidents each assign a presidency member to help lead temple and family history work in the ward.
 These two presidency members work together.
-They attend ward temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
+They ensure that ward temple and family history coordination meetings are being held (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).

 ### 25.2.3 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Ward Temple and Family History Leader